What Serialization Means for Pharma Manufacturing

 Serialization is assigning a unique serial number to each salable prescription product unit.
 Each prescription product contains information about the product's origin, batch number and validity date.

 In the pharmaceutical industry, counterfeit and substandard drugs threaten public health all over the world.
-These drugs are not only ineffective, but also dangerous drugs that have side effects and can even cause death.
+These drugs are not only ineffective but also dangerous drugs that have side effects and can even cause death.
 These counterfeit drugs can be produced in more than one place.
 This makes it difficult to trace and remove substandard and counterfeit drugs from the supply chain.

 Many countries have made legal arrangements to prevent this rapid spread.
 In the United States of these countries, the Drug Quality and Security Act (DQSA) was signed in 2013.
 DQSA has outlined the identification and tracking of prescription drugs from the manufacturing stage to the distribution stage.
-These regulations apply to manufacturers, repackers, wholesale distributors, and third-party logistics providers.
+These regulations apply to manufacturers, repackers, wholesale distributors and third-party logistics providers.

-In the United States, the Food and Drug Administration (FDA) recommends the use of standard numerical identifiers.
-However, in these transactions, the serialized national drug code combined with a unique serial number is used.
-Serialization codes can be randomly or sequentially generated by the customer or the manufacturer.
+The Food and Drug Administration (FDA) recommends using standard numerical identifiers in the United States.
+However, the serialized national drug code combined with a unique serial number is used in these transactions.
+The customer or the manufacturer can randomly or sequentially generate serialization codes.
 After the serialization codes are received, the manufacturer prints 2D barcodes on the shipping box and on the label on each salable unit.

-For many manufacturers, serialization means significant redesign of labels to make room for the new 2D barcode.
+For many manufacturers, serialization means a significant redesign of labels to make room for the new 2D barcode.
 As a result, changes in labeling cause redesign of packaging structure or graphic elements.